 Your interviewer will respond best to colours and textures so, when presenting your portfolio in person, you shouldn't be afraid to demonstrate the visual and tactile inspirations that inform your work.

 Finally: consider what you’re going to close with.
 It is often the final piece that will leave a lasting impression, so ensure it is not something that has been tacked on for the sake of it.
 This is the grand finale, so choose something you would like your interviewer to remember.

 We often see candidates who – though clearly talented – have been pigeonholed into one area or company by a demonstrating a singular skill or a specific brand’s handwriting in their portfolio.
 No matter your experience, a personal project is often the best way to demonstrate a range of relevant skills, and your versatility.
 It doesn’t have to be enormous, but it can make a big difference to your interviewer’s vision of your ability to take direction and fit in with their brand DNA.

-Your portfolio needs to be in a .pdf format of a decent size (no more than 5MB) so that it won’t clog up in your potential new employer’s inbox.
+Your portfolio ideally needs to be in a .pdf format of a decent size (no more than 5MB) so that it won’t clog up in your potential new employer’s inbox.
 Likewise, if you've got moving image in your portfolio, make sure you use the right platform/software to present this.

 Please remember that a portfolio is a curation of your talent.
 The best portfolios are those that have had time and thought put into them, rather than a quickly created PDF.